 \section{Summary and Conclusions}

-The main challenge in simulating the cosmic Epoch of Reionization is that we are required to concurrently simulate a large volume of the order of the $\rm Gpc$ scale while resolving compact and dense cosmic structures.
+The main challenge in simulating the cosmic Epoch of Reionization is that we must concurrently simulate a large volume of the order of the $\rm Gpc$ scale while resolving compact and dense cosmic structures.
 These requirements make Radiative Transfer (RT) simulations extremely computationally expensive and demanding.
-For this reason, the majority of RT codes are implemented with computing languages suited for scientific computing, such as \texttt{Fortran90} or \texttt{C/C++}.
+For this reason, most RT codes are implemented with programming languages suited for scientific computing, such as \texttt{Fortran90} or \texttt{C/C++}.
 However, this makes any changes or regular updates to the code cumbersome for new users, as any slight modification requires frequent recompilation and debugging.
-Moreover, relatively little effort has been made to make RT simulation computationally efficient and functional on general-purpose graphic process units (GPU).
+Moreover, relatively little effort has been made to make ray-tracing algorithms for reionization simulations computationally efficient and functional on general-purpose graphic process units (GPU).

 Therefore, this paper introduces \pyray{}, a \texttt{Python} wrapped updated version of the extensively used \ray{} RT code for cosmic reionization simulations.
-In particular, we present the newly developed Accelerated Short-characteristics Octhaedral RAy-tracing algorithm, \texttt{ASORA}, that utilizes GPU architectures achieve drastic speedup in fully numerical RT simulations.
+In particular, we present the newly developed Accelerated Short-characteristics Octhaedral RAy-tracing algorithm, \texttt{ASORA}, that utilizes GPU architectures to achieve drastic speedup in fully numerical RT simulations.

 In \S~\ref{sec:c2ray}, we recap the differential equation solved during a cosmological reionization simulation.
 In \S~\ref{sec:c2raysummary}, we summarize the well-established time-averaged method that solves the chemistry equation in \ray{}, \autoref{eq:chemistry}, allowing the solution to be integrated on a larger time-step compared to the reionization time scales, otherwise required by a more direct approach.
 In \S~\ref{sec:computerate}, we explain in detail the necessity for an efficient ray-tracing method for our code.
 With \autoref{eq:gamma} and \ref{eq:sugg}, we highlight the core and most computationally expensive operation in RT algorithms, which consists of computing the column density and, thus, the optical depth for each voxel, that ultimately quantifies the number of ionizing photons that are absorbed by a cell along the ray.
 The combination of the time-averaged and short-characteristics methods are the distinguishing features of the \ray{} code.
 In \autoref{fig:c2ray_flowchart}, we summarize the algorithm for both the \ray{} and \pyray{} methods presented here.